All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1. No Needles

 For patients who chose oral semaglutide specifically to avoid injections, the pill format is the defining advantage.
 In our practice, roughly 30% of patients who select oral semaglutide cite needle avoidance as their primary reason.
-Many of these patients would not have started GLP-1 therapy at all if the only option were an injection.
+Many of these patients wouldn't have started GLP-1 therapy at all if the only option were an injection.

 2. Reduced Food Noise